evajunkova/english-for-designers/00-composition/comp.md

 Draw thin rectangle about 45 degrees.

 STEP TWO:
 Draw four circles inside the rectangle.
-Three circles on the right side and one circle on the left side.
+Three circles on the left side and one circle on the right side.

 STEP THREE:
-Color black the middle circle on the left.
+Color black the middle circle on the left side of the rectangle.

 STEP FOUR:
 Draw the last circle on the right, but outside the rectangle.